aphkyle/-/README.md

 Your task is to steal everything from their house to take back your revenge.

-Who's more evil?
+Who's evil?
 I guess you both are.

 # Development
 - [x] Basic Game Menu
-- [ ] Story Load
+- [x] Story Load
 - [x] Game
 - [x] Game over
 - [x] Win
+DONE, YAY